 Excess Solutions moved from Milpitas a few years ago with an eclectic variety of office furniture, e-cycled electronics and computers, and a selection of ageless ground coffee to boot.
 For the last year or so, they’ve had a 50% off sale on the entire store (although some things like the touchscreen computers and new stock speakers and light bulbs are “already 50% off”).

 There’s a wide range of cables, power adapters, and 42U racks, and the occasional dentist chair or home gym.
 A few months ago they had an Illy espresso stand–all the chrome and glass you’d need to set up a coffee shop in a mall or an airport.

 These are not advertisements, and the companies and venues discussed have not reviewed or endorsed this site.
 It’s just based on my personal experience, and those of believable people I’ve met.
-I welcome news of other in-person electronics stores like these; with WeirdStuff gone and Halted possibly going away, we need more places to shop for this sort of stuff.
+I welcome news of other in-person electronics stores like these; with WeirdStuff gone and Halted folded into Excess Solutions, we need more places to shop for this sort of stuff.